 3. Creating a space (here) where work accumulates rather than vanishes - where the process is the result itself

 It's only in looking back over my creative output this year that I've been able to see this consistent theme - I take many pictures and recordings of reflections and shadows.
-In the dance section later on, you'll see how I used my shadow as the expression of the dance instead of direct footage.
+In the dance section below, you'll see how I used my shadow as the expression of the dance instead of direct footage.
 Reflecting (excuse the pun) on why this is, I think there is something fun about how hidden the form truly is.
 With the dance footage, it becomes a kind of quest to try and resolve what was happening in the original.
 It gives the viewer more to put together, and that makes it unexpected and fun.

 When I think about data, or software, or the internet, or quantum computing - or even language and expression themselves - I often ruminate on how "lossy" these channels are.
 Information never truly reaches its destination undisturbed.
 Sometimes I think about how lonely that is: the thoughts and feelings inside your head sit there alone, and despite your best efforts to eject them into the world, they leave only ripples of intention - shadows - and never the "real" thing.

 This also connects to my interest in maths and physics - and in particular to ideas of projection and mapping: what happens when you move something from one dimension to another, higher or lower, and what information survives that journey.
-(Side note: one of the first popular science books I ever read, when I was 14, was Hyperspace - and to this day I think it’s had a profound effect on me.)
+(Side note: one of the first popular science books I ever read, when I was 14, was Hyperspace (by Michio Kaku) - and to this day I think it’s had a profound effect on me.)
 A projection is never neutral.
 Something is always lost, compressed, or distorted in the act of mapping - but sometimes something else can be gained.

 Dancing with shadows is, in a sense, a deliberate flattening of form: a three-dimensional, moving body collapsed into a two-dimensional trace.
 But that loss is exactly what makes it fertile.
 The viewer is handed an incomplete signal and asked to do some of the work themselves - to mentally project it back up again, to imagine the missing depth, weight, and intention.
 In that way, the shadow isn’t a lesser version of the dance; it’s a prompt - a collaborative act between what is shown and what is reconstructed.